 Facets and filters are overlapping concepts with one important difference.
-Both will help users to narrow down search results but facet is more intuitive and powerful but has more work to design, create and maintain.
+Both will help users to narrow down search results but facet is more intuitive and powerful but has more work to design, create, and maintain.
 So faceted search aka facets navigation or browsing will show more filter options to a user and of different types.

-To find required information on site, webmasters provide a lot of tools and filters is one of them.
+To find the required information on site, webmasters provide a lot of tools and filters are one of them.
 Filters analyze content or results and remove those which are not following user expected criteria.
 Faceted browsing will show multiple filter options which can be applied as logical AND/OR expression and allows users to compose or narrow down a set of results as they need.
 Facets are subsets of filters.